denten/denten.github.io/_includes/CV/04-publications.md

 ### Peer-reviewed Publications

-1. "American Formalism and the Automation of Intellectual Labor."
+1. "American Formalism and the Automation of Literary Labor."
 Accepted to *Modern Philology*, spring 2019.
 2. "[Toward a Computational Archaeology of Fictional Space](https://academiccommons.columbia.edu/doi/10.7916/D8QC1M5D)." *New Literary History*